 To combat this, the Indian government set up divisions to identify and iron out bottlenecks in the system to boost efficiency.
 According to ICRA, GST’s implementation boosted average truck turnaround time by anywhere between 18-20%.

 While government policies and support have undoubtedly helped, the real driver of this growth is the private sector.
-New-age tech startups launching conversational AI for logistics are backed by international institutional investors have played a pivotal role in modernizing India’s logistics industry.
+New-age tech startups launching conversational AI for logistics are backed by international institutional investors and have played a pivotal role in modernizing India’s logistics industry.

 Take, for example, warehousing.